Editor's note: This post has been updated in November 2025 for comprehensiveness.

 Water separators use a variety of filtration methods to remove moisture and contaminants from the compressed air, such as centrifugal force, coalescing filters, and adsorption filters.
 Some water separators also have automatic drain valves that periodically release the accumulated water and contaminants from the system.

 A great example is SMC's AMG water separator, which effectively removes 99% of the water from pneumatic lines.
-You can see it in action and how well it works in this demonstration video.

 Air dryers are another option for keeping water out of your pipes.
-Imagine you have a larger facility and are experiencing water throughout all of your airlines.
+Imagine you have a larger facility and are experiencing water throughout all of your air lines.
 This is where an air dryer would help, as they're designed for large water removal issues.

 Air dryers are typically installed in larger pneumatic systems that require high-quality, clean, and dry compressed air.
 They help prevent damage to pneumatic equipment, ensure reliable operation, and improve the system's lifespan.

-There are several types of air dryers, including the refrigerated air dryer, desiccant air dryer, and membrane air dryer
+There are several types of air dryers, including the refrigerated air dryer, desiccant air dryer, and membrane air dryer.

-air dryerThe refrigerated air dryer can be thought of almost like a dehumidifier.
+The refrigerated air dryer can be thought of almost like a dehumidifier.
 As wet air comes into contact with the dryer, it is significantly cooled down, which turns the water vapor into actual liquid water.
 That water goes into a water trap.
 The cold air then goes through a process to heat back up to room temperature, resulting in dryer air.
 An excellent refrigerated air dryer to consider is SMC's IDFB refrigerated air dryer (pictured).
 These durable units have simple control systems and are easily serviced.

-is designed for convenient point-of-use drying without the need for electrical power.
+The membrane air dryer is designed for convenient point-of-use drying without the need for electrical power.
 It utilizes hollow fiber membranes to remove water vapor from compressed air.
 The drying power of the membrane is controlled by varying the compressed air flow rate and pressure.
 SMC offers the IDG, Membrane Air Dryer Series (pictured), which can combine a mist separator and micro mist separator with a single unit.

-IDW desiccantThe desiccant air dryer uses an absorption material, such as silica gel, to absorb the water vapor within the lines.
+The desiccant air dryer uses an absorption material, such as silica gel, to absorb the water vapor within the lines.
 The vapor then turns to liquid and sticks to the contents until they are cleaned out.
 SMC's regenerative desiccant drying systems, the ID and IDW series (pictured), provide the greatest level of drying capability among widely available drying technologies.

 With any air dryer, it's important to make sure the air pressure and capacity fit the compressor.
 Prices range from a few hundred dollars to several thousand, so make sure you do your homework or contact a professional before making a purchase.